DanMorriss/nialls-barbershop/README.md

 - Allow staff to login to an admin area.
 - Allow staff to view all upcoming booked appointments.
 - Allow staff to search bookings by date and username.
-- Allow staff to create a booking for a customer.
 - Allow staff to modify an existing booking.
 - Allow staff to remove/cancel an existing appointment.
 - Provide feedback to users when they have made changes.